teacherpeterpan/Logic-LLM/README.md

 ## Introduction

-This repository contains the code and data for the paper [LOGIC-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning]().
 We introduce a novel framework, **LOGIC-LM**, which integrates LLMs with symbolic reasoning to improve logical problem-solving.
 Our method first utilizes LLMs to translate a natural language problem into a symbolic formulation.
 Afterward, a deterministic symbolic solver performs inference on the formulated problem.
 We also introduce a self-refinement stage, which utilizes the symbolic solver’s error messages to revise symbolic formalizations.
 We demonstrate LOGIC-LM’s effectiveness on four logical reasoning datasets: ProofWriter, PrOntoQA, FOLIO, and LogicalDeduction.
 Our results show significant improvement compared to LLMs alone, with an average performance boost of 62.6% over standard prompting and 23.5% over chain-of-thought prompting.

 ![The general framework of Logic-LM](./framework.png)